 Cooking black rice in Dashi allows for a unique spin on you meal.
 It is due to the position that Kombu holds with its being the source of umami, and being packed with vitamins and minerals, that it has earned the name in Japanese culture as the ‘King of Seaweeds’

-Nori (Pyropia Yezoensis or Pyropia Tenera) is the yummy seaweed that you’ll find wrapped around sushi, typically known by many as a California Roll.
-Nori is processed into the thin dried sheets that are used for this purpose.
-It is shredded and then spread out to dry, a lot like paper is.
+It is processed into the thin dried sheets that are used for this purpose.
+Then shredded and spread out to dry, a lot like paper is.
 The first year of harvesting Nori is where the highest grade Nori is obtained.

 Irish Sea Moss

-That being said, there are constant recategorizations of species from one to the next within the seaweed world, and the situation is better explained on our Sea Moss page.
+That being said, there are constant re-categorizations of species from one to the next within the seaweed world, and the situation is better explained on our Irish Moss page.